 Money laundering in violation of 18 U.S.C.
 1956 may take either of two forms (1) engaging in a prohibited financial transaction involving the proceeds of a predicate offense, 18 U.S.C.
 1956(a)(1), or (2) internationally transporting, transmitting, or transferring the proceeds of a predicate offense, 18 U.S.C.
 1956(a)(2).
-The House bill presented to the conferees extended both the financial transaction and the international transmission offenses to include related, parallel transactions and transmissions, proposed 18 U.S.C.
-1956(j)(1), (2).
-The Conference
+Section 405 of the Act extends the financial transaction offense to include related, parallel transactions and transmissions.155